 2.)
 Avoid telling too many people before you tell your spouse.
 It can be challenging to contain this information and you want to make sure it does not get back to your spouse inadvertently.
 Along these lines, it is also very important to keep any written material or documentation regarding your thoughts or research of divorce confidential and safeguarded from being accidentally discovered.
 The last thing you want is for your spouse to come across this news or hear it from someone other than you.

 3.)
 Write out and say out loud or role-play how you want to deliver the news.
 This is a great time to involve a coach if you have one to bounce ideas off of.
-Thinking out and rehearsing what you will say will help alleviate much of the fear of saying it.
+Thinking out and practicing what you will say will increase your resolve and help alleviate some of your fears.

 5.)
 Acknowledge that your spouse also likely felt unsatisfied in the marriage by saying something like “As you know I have not been happy in our marriage and I think you may feel the same way.”